iaincollins/structured-data-testing-tool/README.md

   -f, --file     Inspect a file
-  -p, --presets  Test for specific markup from a list of presets -s, --schemas  Test for a specific schema from a list of schemas -h, --help     Show help
+  -p, --presets  Test for specific markup from a list of presets -s, --schemas  Test for a specific schema from a list of schemas -i, --info     Show more detailed information about structured data found -h, --help     Show help
   -v, --version  Show version number